-Air separation plants use a refrigeration cycle that is similar, in principle, to that used in home and automobile air conditioning systems.
+Cryogenic air separation plants use a refrigeration cycle that is similar, in principle, to that used in home and automobile air conditioning systems.
 One or more elevated pressure streams (which may be nitrogen, waste gas, feed gas, or product gas, depending upon the type of plant) are reduced in pressure, which chills the stream.
 To maximize chilling and plant energy efficiency, the pressure reduction (or expansion) takes place inside an expander (a form of turbine).
-Removing energy from the gas stream reduces its temperature more than would be the case with simple expansion across a valve.
-The energy produced by the expander is put to use to drive a process compressor, an electrical generator, or other energy-consuming device such as an oil pump or air blower.
+Removing energy from the gas stream during expansion reduces its temperature more than would be the case with simple expansion across a valve.
+The energy produced by the expander may be used to drive a process compressor, an electrical generator, or other energy-consuming device such as an oil pump or air blower.

-Gaseous products typically exit the cold box (the insulated vessel containing the distillation columns and other equipment operating at very low temperatures) at close to atmospheric temperature, but at relatively low pressure, often just over one atmosphere (absolute).
+Gaseous products from a cryogenic oxygen plant / air separation unit typically exit the cold box (the insulated vessel containing the distillation columns and other equipment operating at very low temperatures) at close to atmospheric temperature, but at relatively low pressure; often just over one atmosphere (absolute).
 In general, the lower the delivery pressure, the higher the efficiency of the separation and purification process.

-While lower pressure favors lower separation power requierments, if theproducts must be delivered at higher pressure, product compressors will be needed.
-Various options for supplying nitrogen or oxygen at higher delivery pressures from the cold box may be more cost effective than separation followed by compression, however.
+While lower pressure favors lower separation power requirements, if the products must be delivered at higher pressure, either product compressors will be needed or one of various cycle options can be used to supply nitrogen or oxygen at higher delivery pressure directly from the cold box.
+By eliminating a product compressor and its power, these higher delivery pressure processes can be, on an overall basis, more cost effective than separation followed by compression.

 The portions of the cryogenic air separation process that operate at very low temperatures, i.e., the distillation columns, heat exchangers and cold interconnecting piping, must be well insulated.
 These items are located inside sealed (and nitrogen purged) “cold boxes”, which are relatively tall structures that may be either rectangular or round in cross section.
+Depending upon the complexity and capacity of the plant, one or several cold boxes may be installed.
 Cold boxes are "packed" with rock wool or perlite to provide insulation and minimize convection currents.
 Depending on plant type and capacity, cold boxes may measure 2 to 4 meters on a side and have a height of 15 to 60 meters.
 They may be totally shop fabricated for rapid field erection, or the distillation columns, heat exchangers, and their interconnecting manifolds may shop fabricated for field assembly and erection.
 This is done when a shop fabricated box would be too large or heavy to ship to the site.